Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 The API for FHIR migration tool is an [Azure durable function](https://learn.microsoft.com/azure/azure-functions/durable/) application and uses [Azure storage table](https://learn.microsoft.com/azure/storage/tables/table-storage-overview) for capturing and maintaining the status of the export-import operation.

+### FHIR Data Migration Tool Overview
+The OSS migration tool is an Azure Durable Function-based tool layered on top of existing FHIR server \$export and \$import functionality to orchestrate one-way migration of FHIR data.
+It continuously migrates new data to give you time to test your new FHIR server with your data, and flexibility to align your cutover with your organization’s existing maintenance windows.

+At a high level, this migration pattern involves:

+1. Start moving chunks of data from Azure API for FHIR to Azure Health Data Services.
+The Azure API for FHIR can continue having new writes, updates, and soft deletes during this process.
+As long as [incremental mode $import](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data#incremental-mode) is used, the writes, updates, and soft deletes that happen during the migration will be copied over to your new FHIR server.
+However, hard deletes that happen during the migration process will not be automatically copied over.
+Please see the [Appendix](/incremental-copy-docs/Appendix.md) for more information on hard deletes.
+2. Continuously copy new data from Azure API for FHIR to Azure Health Data Services.
+3. After a majority of the data has been copied, stop all writes to Azure API for FHIR.
+Wait for the final $export/$imports to complete.
+4. Cutover and point all applications and workloads to the new Azure Health Data Services FHIR service.
+5. Decommission Azure API for FHIR and stop the migration tool.

 ## Architecture Overview

 ![Architecture](images/Migration-tool-V1.2-Architecture.png)